JingjingWu710/frontend_Employee_Management/README.md

 Backend GitHub URL: [backend codes](https://github.com/JingjingWu710/backend_Employee_Management)

-Backend Azure domain (you can push request with Postman or frontend website): [Azure (backend)](https://ems-backend-fggffxcxf2fuhqce.uksouth-01.azurewebsites.net)
+Backend Azure domain (You can push request with Postman or frontend website.
+If you enter it directly, you will see a blank page): [Azure (backend)](https://ems-backend-fggffxcxf2fuhqce.uksouth-01.azurewebsites.net)

 _The codes here may slightly be different from primitive codes in https://github.com/JingjingWu710/Employee_Management due to the requirements of Azure deployment.
 Therefore, here are the codes that Azure actually receives._